Commitments and Contingencies

 Family Dollar Active Matters

-In January 2017, a customer filed a class action in federal court in Illinois alleging the Company violated various state consumer fraud laws as well as express and implied warranties by selling a product that purported to contain aloe vera when it did not.
+In January 2017, a customer filed a class action in federal court in Illinois alleging the Company violated various state consumer fraud laws as well as express and implied warranties by selling a product that purported to contain aloe when it did not.
 The requested class is limited to the state of Illinois.
 The Company believes that it is fully indemnified by the entities that supplied it with the product.

 Family Dollar Resolved Matters